 - Trouble swallowing, walking, or remembering

-- Paralysis on 1 or both sides of your body
+- Paralysis or weakness on the right side of your body

 - Falling toward your right side